craigh411/vue-star-rating/README.md

 #### Vue 3.x Install

-If you're using Vue 3 you will currently need to install the next version of `vue-star-rating`
+If you're using Vue 3 you will currently need to install the `next` version of `vue-star-rating`

 `npm install vue-star-rating@next`

+---

-Then import in to your component:
+Once installed import in to your component:

 `import StarRating from 'vue-star-rating'`

-Then you can register the component:
+Then register `vue-star-rating` using the components option:

 ```javascript
 components: {